AnaHill/AnaHill/README.md

 I’m a data engineer, former postdoctoral researcher, who is building resilient data solutions for customers using modern cloud platforms and tools, especially with Azure (ADF and DevOps), Databricks, PostgreSQL, and Python.
 I am also very experienced with MATLAB & Simulink and COMSOL (FEM).

-Check out my [main page](https://anahill.github.io/) or [my work portfolio](https://anahill.github.io/work.html) pages to find out more.
+Check out [my main page](https://anahill.github.io/) or [my work portfolio](https://anahill.github.io/work.html) to find out more.
 My researcher background is summarized [in my academic portfolio](https://anahill.github.io/academic.html).

 <!---
 AnaHill/AnaHill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.